Petrus Jeftha: Professional career

 In 2009 Petrus made his first class debut for Boland.
 In 2010 Boland offered him a cricket South Africa contract.
 His contract has been renewed thus making him still a representative of Boland, making this his third year as a Boland player.
 In 2012 Petrus received an offer from Oundle Town Cricket Club to play and coach the club as well as to coach one of the most renowned schools in England, Oundle School.
 He did not disappoint Oundle Town C.C. as he set up a record of 94 wickets for the season and thus contributing to them winning the league and being promoted to the premier league.
 Petrus was thus named player of the season.
 While he is a middle order batsman he changed his bowling style from leg spinner to fast bowler making him even more fierce and attacking.

-In 2012 Petrus just missed the opportunity of playing for the Cobras.
-Despite this disappointment he was selected to represent Cricket South Africa's Invitational team against New Zealand and Pakistan.
+In 2012 Petrus missed the opportunity of playing for the Cobras.
+Despite this setback he was selected to represent Cricket South Africa's Invitational team against New Zealand and Pakistan.
 While his career is still in the early stages he looks promising and experts predicts that he still has a lot to offer and is surely a force to be reckoned with.